max-baum/cs152projectproposal/firstdraft.md

 | Layers and Layer Sizes |   Variable, typically 20 perceptrons per layer  |
 | Loss function |     Cross Entropy Loss With Weights    |
 | Optimization function |    Adam  |

+We attempted tuning a variety of hyper parameters to assess how changing these hyper parameters may impact the accuracy of our model.
+Note, we consider accuracy as two seperate measures here.
+Specifically, we isolate true-positive and true-negative rates, as considering a blended accuracy rate would favor a scenario where all positives are marked as negatives.
+Remember, but 0.03% of our data is in the positive class.

+Our parameter tuning work can be viewed below

+#### Test